Contact Us

 When multiple teams and specialists are involved: a business analyst, project manager, designer, and developer, it becomes crucial for every team member to share insights and communicate openly.

-Without this, you could end up with disconnected parts of the product that don’t align well.
+Without this, you could end up with disconnected parts of the software that don’t align well.

 A big part of scaling is also about decentralizing decision-making.